Will AI Replace Lawyers? The Future of Legal AI

 Augmentation

 The real value shows up in the day-to-day tasks you already know well.
-AI can scan long contracts, organize discovery documents, draft simple sections of a document, or highlight language that might need your attention.
+For instance, AI can scan long contracts, organize discovery documents, draft simple sections of a document, or highlight language that might need your attention.

 That leaves you with more room to focus on strategy, client guidance, and the legal issues that call for real judgment.